jacobg826/SqualicumLibraryDatabase/README.md

 Here is a link to the zip file: https://github.com/jacobg826/SqualicumLibraryDatabase/blob/master/SqualicumDatabase/dist/SqualicumLibraryDatabase.zip

-# Veiwing The Source Code
+# Viewing The Source Code
 To veiw sorce code look in the src file.

 Here is a link to the source code: